visgl/deck.gl/docs/advanced/views.md

 ## Choosing a Projection Mode

 The `View` class allows the application full control of what projection to use through the `projection` prop.
 It is designed to accept a function that can directly call matrix creation methods from math libraries like math.gl or gl-matrix.
-Examples of functions that can be use
+Examples of functions that can be used are:

 | Projection                      | Needs View Parameters | Description    |
 | ---                             | ---                   | ---            |